 - 1. The Economics Committee shall be open to all Members of the Organization. - 2.
-The Chairman and the Vice-Chairman of the Economics Committee shall be elected from among the Members for a period of two years.
+The Chairman and the Vice-Chairman of the Economics Committee shall be elected from among the Members for a non-renewable period of two years.
 The posts of Chairman and Vice-Chairman shall alternate between exporting and importing Members.
+The Chairman and the Vice-Chairman shall not be paid.